Emmy Noether: Early life

 Noether grew up in the Bavarian city of Erlangen, depicted here in a 1916 postcard.

 Amalie Emmy Noether was born on 23 March 1882 in Erlangen, Bavaria.
 She was the first of four children of mathematician Max Noether and Ida Amalia Kaufmann, both from wealthy Jewish merchant families.
-Her first name was "Amalie", but she began using her middle name at a young age and invariably continued to do so in her adult life and her publications.
+Her first name was "Amalie", but she began using her middle name at a young age and continued to do so in her adult life and her publications.

-In her youth, Noether did not stand out academically, but was known for being clever and friendly.
-She was near-sighted and talked with a minor lisp during her childhood.
+In her youth, Noether did not stand out academically, but she was known for being clever and friendly.
+She was nearsighted and had a minor lisp during her childhood.
 A family friend recounted a story years later about young Noether quickly solving a brain teaser at a children's party, showing logical acumen at an early age.
 She was taught to cook and clean, as were most girls of the time, and took piano lessons.
 She pursued none of these activities with passion, but loved to dance.